 The market surge has caused a sizable volume of liquidation as traders lose their bets that the price of Bitcoin and other cryptocurrencies will decrease in the next 24 hours.
 Short order liquidations make up 67.74 percent of all liquidations according to data from Coinglass.

-44,800 traders from all around the world cancelled their futures trades, amounting to a total liquidation of nearly $120 million, in the last 24 hours.
+44,800 traders from all around the world liquidated their futures trades, amounting to a total liquidation of nearly $120 million, in the last 24 hours.

 The cryptocurrency market has had widespread adoption and success, moving up the rankings of the financial markets, but investors have experienced their fair share of setbacks in recent months.